KhajlaouiBdeB/External/README.md

 # External
 External libraries

-Used only to be refrenced in sub module
+Used only to be referenced in sub module